It was a very short 3.5 mile hike downhill for Quoi and I from our campsite to the road into South Lake Tahoe.

 Although I had directed my box to the Stateline, NV post office, the one closest to Mellow Mountain Hostel, they forwarded it to the Zephyr Cove office, about two and a half miles away from the hostel, making getting there somewhat more inconvenient.

 South Lake Tahoe uses a company called Lime that has dockless bikes and scooters available for public use (at a cost).
 With three scooters parked in front of the hostel, it seemed a no-brainer to take one of them instead of walking all the way to the post office.
 This was an unexpectedly hair-raising adventure.
-The scooters have an electrical assist motor, and at full speed, they are fast.
-If you’re on a nice surface, like a sidewalk or asphalt road.
+The scooters have an electrical assist motor, and at full speed, they are fast, if you’re on a nice surface, like a sidewalk or asphalt road.
 But a good portion of the trip to the post office was on a gravel path next to a major road, so it was slower and bumpy, and it was a somewhat terrifying experience to be riding down the side of a major road on a wobbly scooter.
 I made it to the post office in half an hour, though, which was much faster than I would have been if I had walked there.

 The bounce box itself was pretty simple by comparison.
 After I got it, I put in a pair of legs from one of my convertible pants (with it getting warmer, it didn’t seem like I needed both pairs of legs for the two pairs of pants I have), and I pulled out one of the books Quoi had put in back in Bishop.
 I also confirmed that my missing knife was actually in the box (where I left it).
 After re-sealing the box, I sent it back on its way, to Quincy, a few towns ahead.

 My throat somewhat parched from the nerve-wracking ride to the post office, I went to the food store next door to get a bottle of soda to chug, and then rode back to the hostel.
 The ride back, on the opposite side of the street, was a bit better.
-By then, I’d better figured out what I was doing on the scooter, as far as keeping it properly balanced, and the ride back (with a slight detour because I turned off the main road too quickly) went ten minutes faster.
+By then, I’d better figured out what I was doing on the scooter, as far as keeping it properly balanced, and the ride back (with a slight detour because I turned off the main road too soon) went ten minutes faster.

 While I was at the post office, Quoi was at the outfitters.
 They were unable to do anything with the zipper on my sleeping bag, but gave her the address of a seamstress that could.
 So after getting what she needed at the outfitter, she went ahead to the seamstress, who, unfortunately, wasn’t able to fix the zipper; the top zipper head broke completely while she was looking at it, and apparently, the zipper heads were a weird size that she didn’t have replacements for.
 Instead, she reversed the bottom zipper head so that it zipped the bag in the normal direction, and sewed the bottom of the zipper together to ensure that it wouldn’t split open.
 She also did that for free!
 Many thanks to the seamstress, and also Quoi for going way out of her way to deal with that for me.